Sravanigaju/Qxf2_internship_22/README.md

     - I have presented a web application which i picked for testing
     - I have started learning basics of Git and Github

+    Day 4
+    - I have been working on the basics of Git and Github
+    - I updated trello cards
+    - I Learnt some basic commands in Git